dzorbey/stats-api/README.md

 http://localhost:8181/system/console/bundles

 This is the main bundle list view and where the stats-api is going to be installed.
-After a "mvn clean install" the jar file created should under your local maven directory as stated on the command line.
+After a "mvn clean install" the jar file created should be under your local maven directory as stated on the command line.

 Ex: